andreabazerla/email-parser/README.md

-# Email
+# E-mail Parser
-## An email multi-thread parser validator built in J2EE with love on reader and writer architecture.
+## E-mail multi-thread parser validator built in J2EE on reader and writer architecture.